spectralDNS/shenfun/README.md

     >>> u = np.zeros_like(b)
     >>> u = K.solve(b, u)
 ```
 where `K` is exactly the same as before, from the 1D example.
+The matrix solve is applied along the first dimension since this is the default behaviour.